Natenom/mumble-skin-slightly/README.md

 Add some contrast to user and channel icons.

-Add some coloris to the chat log.
+Add some colors to the chat log.

 ![Preview](.preview.png)